Trashcan Sinatras: Weightlifting era

 In March 2000, the band set up camp in Hartford, Connecticut to record their fourth album.
 Between March and June, the band recorded around a dozen songs and played a handful of shows in the northeastern United States, their first shows in America since 1993.
-After returning to Scotland, the band decided to scrap the album as too dark and sombre (a reflection of their struggles over the previous few years), also feeling that the song writing was not really finished.
+After returning to Scotland, the band decided to scrap the album.

-The band only performed four concerts in the UK in 2001, instead focusing on writing additional songs and recording demos for their fourth album.
+The band only performed four concerts in the UK in 2001.
+Instead they focused on writing additional songs and recording demos for their fourth album.
 In March 2002, recording began at Riverside Studios in Glasgow.
 The band recorded a dozen songs on and off over the course of a year.
 In 2003, the band started to raise its profile by playing concerts and festivals in Scotland.
 They hired New York City based record producer and musician Andy Chase (of the band Ivy) to mix the new album tracks, which was completed by the end of the year.

 With a new album ready for release, the Trashcans stepped up their activity in 2004.
 The band played in Spain and London, before heading to the United States in March.
 They appeared on the Morning Becomes Eclectic radio show with Nic Harcourt in March, the day of their sold out show at the Troubadour in Los Angeles California (their first appearance on the west coast of the U.S. in 11 years).
 From there, the band headed off to Austin, Texas for five appearances at the South by Southwest music festival.
-The Trashcans garnered quite a bit of press (Billboard staffers named the Trashcans one of the top 10 acts at SXSW) and record label attention, which led to a licensing deal with New York-based spinART Records.
+The Trashcans garnered quite a bit of press (Billboard staffers named the Trashcans one of the top 10 acts at SXSW) and record label attention.. which led to a licensing deal with New York-based spinART Records.

 The Trashcan Sinatras finally released their fourth album in August 2004.
 Weightlifting was warmly received by critics and the band completed a 25 date U.S. and Canada tour in September and October 2004.
 They had follow up U.S. tours in December 2004 and in April and May 2005, while also extensively touring Scotland, England, Ireland, Japan and Australia during 2004–2006.
 The Weightlifting album included the song "All the Dark Horses", which was featured prominently in the first episode of the ABC Family Channel series Wildfire.